Why are men still writing the policies and laws that affect women?

 Even though there are progressively more women in Parliament today compared to previous years, there is still an imbalance between the two genders.

 The result?
-Women continue to be overlooked, underfunded and ignored in parliament, whereas men have full power to construct laws that affect us.
+They continue to be overlooked, underfunded and ignored in parliament, whereas men have full power to construct laws that affect us.

-The Real-World Cost of the Gender Imbalance in Politics
+The Real-World Cost of the Gender Imbalance for Women in Politics

 Only 2.1% of publicly funded health research in women’s healthcare focuses on female-specific conditions.

-Women continue to be misdiagnosed, undertreated, or dismissed, especially with chronic pain, reproductive health issues, or menopause.
+Men continue to misdiagnose, undertreat, or dismiss women, particularly those suffering from chronic pain, reproductive health issues, or menopause.

 In maternity & childcare, the UK ranks among the most expensive countries for childcare.